bhall2001/revigniter-restserver/README.md

 ## Installation

-Copy the application/libraries/Format.lc and application/libraries/RestController.lc files into your revIgniter application's directory.
+Copy ResController.lc, Format.lc, MY_Input.lc and MY_Output.lc to application/libraries directory.

 Additionally, copy the application/config/rest.lc file to your application's configuration directory and application/language/english/restControllerLang.lc file to your application's language directory.

 OR